• Skip to primary navigation

 No Bake Energy Balls

-With a base of oats, they are a nutritious option for satisfying cravings and boosting energy levels throughout the day.
+With oats as a base, they are a nutritious option for satisfying cravings and boosting energy throughout the day.
+They fit perfectly in lunch or snack boxes.

 Oil-Free Hummus

 With only a few ingredients, you can blend up a healthier hummus that little fingers love to dip in.
-Add a side of cut up veggies, and you're all set.
+Add a side of cut-up veggies or pita bread, and you're all set.

 Bonus: Smart Lunch Box Side Ideas for Kids